ossf/wg-globalcyberpolicy/docs/CRA/stewards-playbook.md

 ## Executive Summary

 The EU’s Cyber Resilience Act (CRA) is one of the most consequential pieces of legislation recently drafted and put into force.
 It combines cybersecurity hygiene, best practices, vulnerability reporting, and documentation requirements that may be unfamiliar to many that work exclusively upstream.
-Please first consult the [LF CRA Stewards ED/GM One-Pager](https://policy.openssf.org/CRA/stewards-one-pager.html) for more concise instructions.
+Please first consult the [CRA Stewards One-Pager](https://policy.openssf.org/CRA/stewards-one-pager.html) for more concise instructions.
 This playbook is designed to provide more in-depth details and instructions on how an Open Source Steward can fulfill their obligations, both under the law, but as well to the projects that are housed beneath them as well as the community of members and other participants within the ecosystem.

 The CRA created a new role, the Open Source Steward to help support upstream projects, maintainers and contributors but also the downstream projects and the manufacturers: